francislopes/checkout_system/README.md

 # Checkout System API

-This API allows the supermarket user to add, update, read and delete items in a basket, as well as calculates the total cost of a basket which could contain any combination of items and promotions.
+This API allows user to add, update and delete items in a supermarket basket, as well as calculates the total cost of a basket which could contain any combination of items and promotions.

 ## Dependencies